pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 - config: Pach to your configuration file.
 - version (optional):The version of your connector (integer - default to 0 when creating a new connector)

-//TODO Update when those fields will be included in the json file itself in alpha.12
+//TODO Update when those fields are included in the json file itself in alpha.12

 or
 ```shell